 Migration Timeline for Teachable Users

-This new page editor is available now for any newly created schools.
-We’ll begin releasing the new page editor for existing schools next month.
+Page editor 2.0 is available now for any newly created schools.
+We’ll begin releasing page editor 2.0 for existing schools next month.
 Since this is a brand new page editor—new code, new designs, new everything!—we want to make sure we have a thorough migration plan for our existing users and their existing pages.

 By releasing to new schools first, we can make sure that everything is working as intended and look for any improvements to be made before migrating our existing users.
 We’ll also be user testing to find the best migration plan.
 We know that a lot of you have put effort into creating your pages, so we want to make sure that the transition is as seamless as possible.

-The first part of that migration is enabling the new page editor in Site > Pages for existing schools on November 7th—here’s the full migration timeline:
+The first part of that migration is enabling page editor 2.0 in Site > Pages for existing schools on November 7th—here’s the full migration timeline:

 9/18: Available to all new schools